-- 'Workers' Compensation benefits' and any 'income' you receive from an employer while you receive the 'Workers' Compensation benefit', motor accident compensation, social security (such as Centrelink payments), or any other similar legislated payment related to your illness or injury. - Any statutory or other government payments for loss of 'income' relating to your illness or injury.
+- "Workers' Compensation Benefits' and any 'income' you receive from an employer while you receive the 'Workers' Compensation Benefit'. - Any motor accident compensation. - Any statutory or other government payments for loss of 'income' relating to your illness or injury.

-The definition of 'other income' can be found on page 46.
+The definition of 'other income' can be found on page 45.